sendy50/AndroidAboutUs/README.md

 # AndoidAboutUs

-This is an [**Android Us**](https://developer.android.com) project.
+This is an [**Android About Us**](https://developer.android.com) project.
 You can buid your own about us screen using this library to make build easily.

 </br>